 The Madison mine remained on maintenance while the Company focused on the change in business and OHL Acquisition.
 This entailed minimal staffing and activity to keep the site in good standing with all its environmental permits and regulatory authorities.
-During the quarter the Company received the balance outstanding on the settlement of a shipment from the prior year in the amount of \$29,070.
+There was no significant activity during the quarter beyond the basic maintenance procedures.